-- Provide, by the beginning of the first week of teaching, current module guidance with all the information you need for each module. - Provide by week four, module assessment type, the deadlines for these tasks, initial guidance and the required format.
-In exceptional circumstances we may be required to further adapt your assignment (e.g. COVID-19) - Provide you with advice and information on how to submit an assignment, including but not limited to; good academic practice, ethics and conduct of research, late submission and extensions - Use published assessment criteria and marking standards on all assignments to make sure marking is fair and consistent - Ensure online systems, such as Turnitin, are available to students at least one week prior to any deadlines - Give you feedback on all of your assignments within 20 working days of the assignment deadline, and within 30 working days in the case of your major project - Give feedback for those with amended deadlines (i.e. those students with extensions and mitigations) within ARU or awarding body regulations (e.g. Pearson for higher national provision) - Provide you with formative and summative feedback - Publish a detailed exam timetable at least four weeks before your first examination - Tell you when your results will be published on your e:Vision account or ProMonitor account - Make sure that if you're a student with a disability, learning difficulty or health condition we provide extra support as appropriate, if you have informed us and provided us with appropriate documentation (e.g. statement or medical note) of your needs prior to the assessment period.
+- Provide, by the beginning of the first week of teaching, current module guidance with all the information you need for each module - Provide by week four, module assessment type, the deadlines for these tasks, initial guidance and the required format.
+In exceptional circumstances we may be required to further adapt your assignment (e.g. COVID-19) - Provide you with advice and information on how to submit an assignment, including but not limited to; good academic practice, ethics and conduct of research, late submission and extensions - Use published assessment criteria and marking standards on all assignments to make sure marking is fair and consistent - Ensure online systems, such as Turnitin, are available to students at least one week prior to any deadlines - Give you feedback on all of your assignments within 20 working days of the assignment deadline, and within 30 working days in the case of your major project.
+If awarding bodies or PSRBs require further adaptations we will inform you of this. - Give feedback for those with amended deadlines (i.e. those students with extensions and mitigations) within ARU or awarding body regulations (e.g. Pearson for higher national provision) - Provide you with formative and summative feedback - Publish a detailed exam timetable at least four weeks before your first examination - Tell you when your results will be published on your e:Vision account or ProMonitor account - Make sure that if you're a student with a disability, learning difficulty or health condition we provide extra support as appropriate, if you have informed us and provided us with appropriate documentation (e.g. statement or medical note) of your needs prior to the assessment period